GladiusClub/gladius-contracts/scf-23.md

 **Reviewer Instructions**:  Code will be available in Gladius GitHub as OpenSource

-**Statud**: In Progress
+**Status**: In Progress

-#D4: Token Distribution Factory Contract
+# D4: Token Distribution Factory Contract
 The Factory Contract facilitates Clubs in generating personalized Token Distribution Smart Contracts, enabling them to issue branded coins and NFTs to students, receiving premium payments and deploying both a Premium Branded Coin and Token Distribution Smart Contract.

 **Reviewer Instructions**: Code will be available in Gladius GitHub as OpenSource

-**Statud**: In Progress
+**Status**: In Progress

-# D5:  User Wallets creations:
+# D5:  User Wallets creations
-Development of the automatization of the Parents, Clubs and Students  wallet creation and secure private key storage when they log in into our platform.
+- [x] Development of the automatization of the Parents,Clubs and Students
+- [x] wallet creation and secure private key storage when they log in into our platform.

 **Reviewer Instructions**: Reviewer will be able to login to our platform and see his/hers wallet address, Gladius Tokens, NFT gallery, but won’t be able to extract the private key.

-**Statud**: Done
+**Status**: Done

-# D6: Backend:
+# D6: Backend
-Adapting the already existing backend, converting Web3 elements to Soroban, creating cloud functions that interact with Soroban RPC, and setting up new wallets.
-Cloud functions for communicating with the frontend have already been developed, but may need some adjustment to accommodate Soroban.
+Adapting the already existing backend
+- [x] converting Web3 elements to Soroban
+- [x] creating cloud functions that interact with Soroban RPC, and setting up new wallets Cloud functions for communicating with the frontend have already been developed, but may need some adjustment to accommodate Soroban.
+- [x] Successful integration with Soroban
-How to measure: Successful integration with Soroban, with cloud functions that can create wallets, inistate transactions on wallets and general interaction with the smart contracts.
+- [x] Successful integration with cloud functions
+- [x] back-end can create wallets, inistate transactions on wallets and general interaction with the smart contracts.

 **Reviewer Instructions**:

-**Statud**: Done
+**Status**: Done

+D7: Frontend
-D7: Frontend: The club user Frontend has largely been built and deployed in a PoC design.
+The club user Frontend has largely been built and deployed in a PoC design.
 We need to adjust the Club frontend, making it to work with Soroban, updating APIs.
 We also need to deploy the Student frontend to code, and attach it to the backend APIs.
+- [x] User-friendly frontend
-How to measure: User-friendly frontend that allows clubs to Login and automatically create a waller, Transfer Gladius Coins to students.
-Mint and transfer NFTs as rewards.
-Students will be able to login, see their rewards, and transfer their tokens to receive physical awards at the club.
+- [x] allows clubs to Login and automatically create a waller
+- [x]  Transfer Gladius Coins to students
+- [x]  Mint and transfer NFTs as rewards.

+**Reviewer Instructions**:  Students will be able to login, see their rewards, and transfer their tokens to receive physical awards at the club

-**Reviewer Instructions**:
-**Statud**: In Progress
+**Status**: In Progress